Considering a loft conversion? Here's what you need to know

 Existing soil pipes are likely to be vented above roof level and it may be possible to make a connection into this, or into another soil pipe on the floor below.
 Where there is no existing soil stack you may be able to add one; otherwise, a smallbore flexible waste pipe can be used to connect to the drains.

-Loft conversion bathrooms also require careful planning due to the presence of sloping eaves and the restricted head height beneath them.
-The following tips should aid when planning your new bathroom:
+Your loft conversion layout ideas will also need careful planning due to the presence of sloping eaves and the restricted head height beneath them.

 Will a loft conversion affect my home insurance?